Skip to main content

 What is RAG in AI?

-Retrieval-Augmented Generation is an architecture that grounds LLM responses in your actual data.
-Instead of relying on training knowledge, the system searches your documents for relevant context and feeds it to the LLM when generating answers.
-This dramatically reduces hallucination.
+Retrieval-Augmented Generation is an architecture that grounds an LLM's answers in your actual data.
+Rather than leaning on training knowledge, the system searches your documents for relevant context and hands it to the LLM as it answers.
+That cuts hallucination down hard.

 How much does a RAG system cost to build?